 For more information about CUNY's policy on Campus re-entry or on the Everbridge App, please click here:

-In addition, if you are not able to get to campus, there are a couple of food pantrys here on Staten Island that are open and available to you and your family.
-You can also find the April 2020 Schedule for the Community Health Action Mobile Food Pantry here.
+If you are not able to get to campus, there are a few food pantries here on Staten Island that are open and available to you and your family.

 1. Project Hospitality - 514 Bay Street, Staten Island 10301